boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/general/development.md

     git status

-you can get a list of changed files that will be commited and those that will not be commited.
+you can get a list of changed files that will be committed and those that will not be committed.
 Finally, to commit the added changes use

     git commit